-- Higher organic volume growth, ongoing cost management, and improved productivity increased operating income margins and earnings per diluted share year-on-year for both the second quarter and first six months of 2021.
-The following also impacted results: - Second quarter of 2021 benefit of \$91 million pre-tax (\$0.12 per share after tax) from a favorable Brazilian Supreme Court decision that concluded on the impact of state value-added tax when determining Brazil's federal sales-based social tax-essentially lowering the social tax that 3M should have paid in prior periods. - Certain increased legal and reserve adjustments costs year-over-year.
+- Second quarter of 2021 benefit of \$91 million pre-tax (\$0.12 per share after tax) from a favorable Brazilian Supreme Court decision that concluded on the impact of state value-added tax when determining Brazil's federal sales-based social tax-essentially lowering the social tax that 3M should have paid in prior periods. - Certain increased legal and reserve adjustments costs year-over-year.
 3M regularly reviews and updates its associated liabilities and is involved in various trials and defense preparation as discussed in Note 14. - 2021 benefit from restructuring actions taken in 2020 and positive/negative impact of year-over-year change in non-divestiture-related restructuring charges, net of adjustments, for respective periods.
-Note 5 provides additional information relative to restructuring actions. - COVID-impacts recognized on certain assets in the first quarter of 2020. - o On a combined basis, higher defined benefit pension and postretirement service cost expense year-on-year.
+Note 5 provides additional information relative to restructuring actions. - COVID-impacts recognized on certain assets in the first quarter of 2020. - On a combined basis, higher defined benefit pension and postretirement service cost expense year-on-year.